-The Kestrel Falcon normally nests in the holes on cliffs, buildings or in the Old crow’s nests.
+The kestrel normally nests in holes (cliffs, buildings) or in an old crow’s nests.

-It sometimes occupies a spacious semi-open nesting box, installed at the top of a tree or building (at least 5 meters high) but the nest must be water tight (water must not enter the nest!).
+It sometimes occupies a spacious semi-open nesting box, installed at the top of a tree or building (at least 5 meters) but the nest must be watertight (water must not enter the nest!) to promote reproduction.

-This nesting box must have a ledge, so that the eggs, and the babies are retained and not likely to fall out.
-It should also be equipped with an outside perch, a surveillance station for the parents as well as for the sight on hunting
+This nesting box must have a ledge, so that the eggs, and the young falcons, are not likely to fall.
+It should also be equipped with an outside perch, providing a surveillance post as well as a hunting post of the parents.

-Put a small layer of gravel (or sand/earth) on the ground.
+Put a small layer of gravel (or sand/earth) on the floor of it.

 - Toit = roof